burnflare/libclang-experiments/auto_code_injection_using_clang.md

 - Right now after finding out which token I want to insert myself into, I'm using C's ugly `fopen` and `fwrite` APIs to actually do the code insertion for me.
 I'm pretty sure a competent AST parser like libclang would have the ability for me to programatically create CXTokens and append them into my CXTranslationUnit and get the parser to generate the source file for me.
 I'm sure this is possible, but I've not discovered it yet, please tell me if you do!

 ##Conclusion
 It was very exciting trying to pry open Xcode and look at how it's refactoring and code completion tools work.
-Given many months, I might be able to built my own IDE too, wrapped around libclang.
+Given many months, I might be able to build my own IDE too, wrapped around libclang.

 If you have any thoughts, comments or improvements, feel free to shout at me on [Twitter](http://twitter.com/burnflare), email me at vishnu [at] nushackers [dot] org or create an issue on the [Github](https://github.com/burnflare/libclang-experiments/) repo.